 The authors, a professor and two graduate students, will also depict how they bridged the gap between academic and practitioner research (Huberman, 1999; Zigo, 2001) by utilizing hybrid discourse (Gallas, 2001).
 The traditional method of research often separates academia from the practitioners, with the professor observing, gathering and analyzing data, and writing the report about practitioner(s).
 This study purposefully chose to unite the two educational experts by considering all parties equal researchers.
-The methodology section will clearly delineate the elaborate hybrid discourse that occurred between the co-researchers as they moved through the cyclical process of analyzing, coding, and reflecting upon the data.
-While the project itself was created to share the importance of collaboration between a university and graduate students, the research process also unfolded another important point: academia and practitioners can, and should, work together because the two viewpoints bring a wider perspective to the research project.
+The section methodology will delineate the elaborate hybrid discourse that occurred between the co-researchers as they moved through the cyclical process of analyzing, coding, and reflecting upon the data.
+While the project itself was created to share the importance of collaboration between a university and graduate students, the research process also unfolded another academia and important point: practitioners can, and should, work together because the two viewpoints bring a wider perspective to the research project.